 At Concordia we believe that student learning requires parent involvement.
 We thus have developed a Middle School Family Technology Contract designed to facilitate parent-student discussion about technology use in the home.
 Parents work with their student(s) to personalize the contract and outline their own "house rules" and expectations.
 A completed family contract will need to be submitted each year as part of Middle School Student Orientation.
 Download a copy of the Family Technology Contract.

 All models of Apple laptop (MacBook, MacBook Air, MacBook Pro) are currently acceptable for use at Concordia if the hard drive/flash drive is 256GB or greater.
+Before purchasing a laptop you might also want to read the Laptop Warranty and Laptop Repairs sections of this webpage.

 Parents may purchase the laptop directly from Apple or from any Apple Authorized Reseller, including Solution Keys (visit the Solution Keys laptop website), which is the company that Concordia contracts to staff the Tech Help Desk.
 [Please note again that the laptop needs a 256GB or larger hard drive/flash drive.
 Also note that you do NOT need to purchase any software, e.g., Microsoft Office.]